On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological

-If we make $V\rightarrow 0$, the transformation in Eq.(52) recovers the Lorentz velocity transformation, where $v^{\prime}$($S^{\prime}$) and $v$($S$) are given in relation to a certain galilean frame $S_0$ at rest, instead of $S_V$.
-But, since Eq.(52) implements the ultra-referential $S_V$, the speeds $v^{\prime}$ and $v$ are in fact given with respect to $S_V$.
-The covariance of $S_V$ is verified, for instance, if we assume $v^{\prime}=v=V$ in Eq.(52).
+If $V\rightarrow 0$, the transformation in Eq.(52) recovers Lorentz velocity transformation where $v^{\prime}$ and $v$ are given in relation to a certain galilean frame $S_0$ at rest.
+Since Eq.(52) implements the ultra-referential $S_V$, the speeds $v^{\prime}$ and $v$ are now given with respect to the background frame $S_V$, which is covariant (absolute).
+Such a covariance is verified if we assume that $v^{\prime}=v=V$ in Eq.(52).
 Thus, for this case, we obtain $v_{rel}=``V-V"=V$.

-Let us also consider the following cases in Eq.(52):
+Let us also consider the following cases for Eq.(52):

 {\bf a)} $v^{\prime}=c$ and $v\leq c\Rightarrow v_{rel}=c$.
 This just verifies the well-known invariance of $c$.